-The outcomes of the above analyses has been integrated to the Fire Decision Support System (FDSS), so similar analyses at a later stage may also be performed by changing the underlying datasets as things change on the ground.
+The outcomes of the above analyses are being integrated to the Fire Decision Support System (FDSS), so similar analyses at a later stage may also be performed by changing the underlying datasets as things change on the ground.

-5.8 Preparation of detail cost estimates with Capital and O&M Investment Plan
+5.8 Preparation of Detail Cost Estimates with Capital and O&M Investment Plan

-Once gaps in terms of number of Fire Stations, fire-personnel, infrastructure (building, vehicles and equipment), up gradation and modernization requirements of existing Fire Stations including MIS, GIS, and communication systems are finalized, the investment and financial analysis is performed in FDSS.
-This involves reviewing the outcomes of the gap analysis, prioritizing them by district and estimating the cost of investment.
+Once gaps in terms of number of Fire Stations, fire-personnel, infrastructure (building, vehicles and equipments), up gradation and modernization requirements of existing Fire Stations including MIS, GIS, and communication systems are finalized, the investment and financial analysis is performed.
+This will involve reviewing the outcomes of the gap analysis, prioritizing them by district and estimating the cost of investment.

-The investment costs are estimated separately for infrastructure development and improvements, capacity building, and equipment procurement and modernization.
+The investment cost is estimated separately for infrastructure development and improvements, capacity building, and equipment procurement and modernization.
 This is where the extensive experience of RMSI team in fire department operations, equipment procurement, and training needs assessment and planning has been applied.
 For more detailed information regarding the specification of firefighting and rescue vehicles and equipment, please refer to the Vehicle and Equipment Specification report submitted by RMSI.

 The outcomes of this process are a detailed investment plan that shows year-by-year investments prioritized by district, gaps and associated benefits.
 The financial plan addresses investment for next 10-years in a year-by-year phased manner approach.
 The financial tool has been integrated to the FDSS, which helps in generating various reports related to detailed cost estimates with Capital and O&M Investment Plan for next 10 years, and to prioritize investments.
 This is based on the current cost estimate and technological enhancement.
-However, the tool has flexibility to change/modify the cost of various infrastructural elements and re-regenerate reports for prioritization of the investment plan.
+However, the tool have flexibility to change/modify the cost of various infrastructural elements in the tool and re-regenerate reports for prioritization of the investment plan.